clement6494/Salt-config/README.md

 A repository of RPM packages for Qubes OS.

-> **Note**: This repository currently contains my packages, but the instructions in this README will allow you to get your own repository set up.
+> **Note**: This repository contains the packages to install some QbesOS configs, but the instructions in this README will allow you to get your own repository set up.

 Usage
 -----